particle-iot/docs/src/content/datasheets/photon-datasheet.md

 | RX    | Primarily used as UART RX, but can also be used as a digital GPIO or PWM. |
 | TX    | Primarily used as UART TX, but can also be used as a digital GPIO or PWM. |

+In addition to the 24 pins around the outside of the Photon, there are 7 pads on the bottom the Photon PCB that can be used to connect to extra signals: RGB LED outputs, SETUP button, SMPS enable line and USB D+/D-.
+Photon Pins #25-31 are described in the [Pin out diagrams](#pin-out-diagrams).
+Also refer to the [Recommended PCB land pattern photon without headers](#recommended-pcb-land-pattern-photon-without-headers-) section for their location on the bottom of the Photon.

 ---